kreuzwerker/terraform-provider-docker/docs/resources/container.md

 - `init` (Boolean) Configured whether an init process should be injected for this container.
 If unset this will default to the `dockerd` defaults.
 - `ipc_mode` (String) IPC sharing mode for the container.
 Possible values are: `none`, `private`, `shareable`, `container:<name|id>` or `host`.
 - `labels` (Block Set) User-defined key/value metadata (see [below for nested schema](#nestedblock--labels))
-- `links` (Set of String, Deprecated) Set of links for link based connectivity between containers that are running on the same host.
 - `log_driver` (String) The logging driver to use for the container.
 - `log_opts` (Map of String) Key/value pairs to use as options for the logging driver.
 - `logs` (Boolean) Save the container logs (`attach` must be enabled).
 Defaults to `false`.